 Angels in the Park

 A creature of disciplined habit, Mac knocked off work at 5 p.m. and returned to his condo.
-43Leaving Grant Park Tower at 5:30 p.m. dressed in running shorts and a blue T-shirt and carrying only his iPhone, badge, and condo key card, Mac planned a two-mile run today, sensible in this heat but certainly more fun than the Tower’s treadmills.
+Leaving Grant Park Tower at 5:30 p.m. dressed in running shorts and a blue T-shirt and carrying only his iPhone, badge, and condo key card, Mac planned a two-mile run today, sensible in this heat but certainly more fun than the Tower’s treadmills.
 He eventually reached the Lakefront Trail, a scenic pedestrian sidewalk with beautiful Lake Michigan views and the cooler air flowing in from the water.

 As Mac neared the end of the Lakefront trail, he was building up quite a sweat.
-Approaching a massive tree, a woman stepped out from behind the tree, right into his path.
+Approaching a massive tree, a woman stepped out from behind the tree right into his path.
 He came to a quick stop.

-It was her, his angel, in a light-yellow T-shirt and snug-fitting jeans.
-The late afternoon sun revealed how beautiful she was: tall, athletically slim, with prominent breasts and long natural blond hair.
+It was her, his angel, in a light-yellow T-shirt and snug-fitting Daisy Dukes shorts.
+The late afternoon sun revealed how beautiful she was: tall, athletically slim, prominent breasts, and long natural blond hair.
 Her sparkling green eyes with a pronounced limbal ring mesmerized him.
-She was looking at him, a pursed smile reflecting amusement at his surprise.
+She looked at him, a pursed smile reflecting amusement at his surprise.
 Angel’s complexion entranced him, nary a freckle or birthmark visible on her pale pink countenance.
 She had a canvas bag draped over her shoulder.
-Mac guessed her age as twenty-three.
+Mac guessed her age as twenty-four.

 They stared at each other for several seconds until Angel gave him a broader smile, showing her white teeth; her eyes brightened even more.
-She lifted her right hand, wagging her fingers as if to say “Follow me,” and led him silently through the line of trees near the end of the Lakefront trail halfway up Grant Park’s grassy knoll.
-Once they were away from everybody, at a spot where nobody was close enough to hear what she might say, she motioned for them to sit down.
+She lifted her right hand, wagging her fingers to say “Follow me,” and led him silently through the line of trees near the end of the Lakefront trail halfway up Grant Park’s grassy knoll.
+She motioned for them to sit down at a spot where nobody was close enough to hear what she might say.

 Mac glanced at the Boston Dynamics MowBots working north of their location.
 Those machines would take over an hour before they reached our location, likewise for the MetaBots edging the sidewalk, Mac thought.

 Angel placed herself gracefully on the plush lawn facing him.
 Reaching into her canvas bag, she pulled out an Apple tablet computer.
-Mac remembered his sister’s advice:: don’t push her.
-Let her reveal herself at her own pace.
+Mac remembered his sister’s advice: “Don’t push her.
+Let her reveal herself at her own pace.”

 She powered up the tablet computer, opened a text-to-voice app, and started typing.
 The female voice from the speakers had an American accent.
 Years of artificial intelligence (AI) improvements to these systems gave the voice a realistic cadence and emotion.

 “I'm taking somewhat of a risk today, Officer Merrick.
 My heart tells me that you are an honest and just man from a good family and would not attempt to apprehend me.”